FailAcademy/learning/wdp-vancouver/_slides/week-01/03b-web-fonts.md

 # Exercise 2

-We're going to use Font Awesome to add the social media icons in the footer of the Project 1 website.
+We're going to use Font Awesome to add the social media icons in the footer of the Project 1 ( Aloha ) website.

-Download Font Awesome and add the font files and minified CSS file to your project (unless you choose to link to the CDN resource).
+Add Font Awesome either using the CSS link from [cdnjs.com](https://cdnjs.com/libraries/font-awesome) or use the [JavaScript font kit](https://fontawesome.com/start).

-Be sure to hook up the stylesheet in the `<head>` of your website too!

-To add the social media icons, check out Font Awesome's [Brand Icons](https://fontawesome.com/icons?d=gallery&s=brands).
+To add the social media icons, check out Font Awesome's [Brand Icons](https://fontawesome.com/icons?d=gallery&s=brands&m=free).

 ---